data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 Trial Mode:
-If you want to run the trial mode, go to getData.py and uncomment out line 199 and comment out line 198.
+If you want to run the trial mode, go to getData.py and uncomment out line 199: getData.execute(True) and comment out line 198: getData.execute().
 Then follow the run instructions.